2014 – 2015

 549 19th-Century American Literature (3) An investigation of 19th-century literature and its cultural context.
 For example, Romantic writers and reform movements, realism and reconstruction.

-552 Twentieth Century Native American Literature (3) This course investigates the Native American novel and the struggle of Native Americans for self-representation.
+552 20th-Century Native American Literature (3) This course investigates the Native American novel and the struggle of Native Americans for self-representation.

 558 20th-Century American Writers (3) One or more major prose writers and literary movements from 1900 to the present.